 While most people arrested for drunk driving in San Diego will happily take a wet reckless charge instead, there are pros and cons of doing so.
 Speak to an experienced San Diego criminal defense lawyer to see how they apply to your specific situation.
-Call the team at jD LAW, P.C. at (760) 630-2000 for a free consultation today.
+Call the team at jD Law Criminal Defense Attorneys at (760) 630-2000 for a free consultation today.

 There are many advantages of taking a wet reckless plea.
 The first and perhaps most obvious is that reckless driving carries a maximum jail sentence of only 90 days.
 This is considerably shorter than the six months to one year that a person will face if convicted of drunk driving.
 And, while people with previous drunk driving convictions on their record will face more jail time with each new offense, this is not the case with reckless driving.